DesenTao/baty.net-hugo/content/post/2000-2015/2006-01-01-the-bubble-project.md

 <img src="http://baty.net/files/filesPeeling_Bubble.jpg" height="162" width="200" border="1" align="right" hspace="4" vspace="4" alt="Peeling Bubble" />

-\[The Bubble Project\](<http://www.thebubbleproject.com/>)'s goal is to free public spaces of corporate messages by allowing anyone to contribute to the "corporate monologue," thereby transforming it into an "open dialogue."
+[The Bubble Project](<http://www.thebubbleproject.com/>)'s goal is to free public spaces of corporate messages by allowing anyone to contribute to the "corporate monologue," thereby transforming it into an "open dialogue."

 So print some stickers already. </p>